 Small Town Breakdown No. 67: Oldenburg, Indiana

 For this week’s small town breakdown we’re going from Veedersburg in Fountain County to Oldenburg in Franklin County.
-Oldenburg is 45 minutes east of Cincinnati, 1 hour and 10 minutes southeast of Indianapolis, 1 hour and 45 minutes east of Bloomington, and 2 hours and 45 minutes south of Fort Wayne.
+Oldenburg is 45 minutes west of Cincinnati, 1 hour and 10 minutes southeast of Indianapolis, 1 hour and 45 minutes east of Bloomington, and 2 hours and 45 minutes south of Fort Wayne.

 What’s it like in Oldenburg, Indiana?